 OLE is concerned that the public will continue to harass marine mammals and continue to be subject to citation under the MMPA at CPB.
-Therefore, we strongly recommend, that the City close the CPB starting December 15, through May 15 or at a minimum, consider reinstating the CPB rope barrier that was once in place.
+Therefore, we strongly recommend, that the City close the CPB starting December 15 through May 30 or, at a minimum, consider reinstating the CPB rope barrier that was once in place.
 Unfortunately, in the past the rope barrier did not deter the "determined" individual(s) from approaching the seals.
-The rope barrier will provide a clear message for those that have a sincere desire to respect the marine mammals present on the beach, and therefore will provide some level of heightened protection for the adult and newborn seals.
+The rope barrier will provide a clear message for those that have a sincere desire to respect the marine mammals present on the beach, and therefore will provide some level of heightened protection for the adults and newborn seals.
 The rope barrier will also aid in informing people when they are more likely to be found in violation of the MMPA and potentially cited.

-OLE appreciates and looks forward to a continued opportunity to work with you in assisting you with achieving your goals as well as protecting the animals and citizens of our community.
+n previous years, OLE appreciates your practice of implementing the rope barner.
+The rope barner has been a needed step in the right direction, but closing the beach would make a safer environment for the nursing seals.
+OLE appreciates and looks forward to a continued opportunity to work with you in assisting you achieving your goals as well as protecting the animals and citizens of our community.

-Sincerely
+Sincerely.

+Denald W. Masters

-Dohald W. Masters Special Agent in Charge NOAA Fisheries/OLE
+Special Agent in Charge

+NOAA Fisheries/OLE

-cc: April Penera, City Manager's Office Dale Jones, Director, Office for Law Enforcement Rod McInnis, Regional Administrator, SW Region
+April Penera, City Manager's Office

+Dale Jones, Director, Office of Law Enforcement Rod McInnis, Regional Administrator, SW Region